okihita/CineRadar/README.md

 ## Web Frontend

-The `web/` directory contains a Next.js frontend that displays the scraped data:
+The `web/` directory contains a Next.js dashboard that displays the scraped data with a beautiful UI.

+### Setup

 ```bash
 cd web